timkauai/the-surfers-blog/src/markdown/best-workouts-for-surfers.md

 keyword6path: "/keyword-pages/surf-brands/"
 author: "Written By James Pratt"
 keywords: "How to Surf • Trendy Surf Talk"
+description: "Currently Under Construction, this post will be out soon!"
 ---

 <!---Best Workouts for Surfers